microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

   --cli <string>                 override path to the cli -tp, --test-provider <string>  test provider
-  --view                         open test viewer once tests are executed --no-run                       do not run the tests -v, --verbose                  verbose output
+  --view                         open test viewer once tests are executed --no-cache                     disable LLM result cache --no-run                       do not run the tests --no-write                     Do not write results to promptfoo directory -v, --verbose                  verbose output
   -h, --help                     display help for command
 ```